brndnmtthws/brndn-io/content/posts/doubling-down-on-here-and-now/index.md

 craving.
 Worrying about things that haven’t happened.
 Lamenting over things that already have.

-You have to throw yourself a rope.
-No one’s coming to save you.
+At some point you have to do something for yourself.
 Most people don’t stick around when things fall apart—they scatter.
-Don’t count on rescue;
-cultivate resilience.
-Be your own hero; save yourself.
+Better to learn how to steady yourself than wait around for some dramatic rescue that probably isn’t coming.

 ## The Ritual of Returning